lagimik/PartnerCrucible/DigitalAppsandInnovationSolutionArea.md

 [Microsoft named a Leader in the 2022 Gartner® Magic Quadrant™ for Global Industrial IoT Platforms](https://azure.microsoft.com/en-us/blog/microsoft-named-a-leader-in-the-2022-gartner-magic-quadrant-for-industrial-iot-platforms/) | As industrial Internet of Things (IoT) matures and transforms critical business functions, Microsoft continues to innovate and invest in this area and engage with a large ecosystem of solution partners.| Gartner
 [Open at Microsoft](https://learn.microsoft.com/en-ca/shows/open-at-microsoft/) | Open at Microsoft is a weekly show for open-source enthusiasts.
 It features a diverse group of guests including maintainers, software and DevOps engineers, and community members who come together to share their insights on an open-source project.
 Each episode focuses on one collaborative goal of the project, such as a new feature, release, or call for user feedback, and provides information on how to contribute to the project. | Open at Microsoft
 [Cloud Native Computing Foundation](https://www.cncf.io/) | As part of the Linux Foundation, we provide support, oversight and direction for fast-growing, cloud native projects, including Kubernetes, Envoy, and Prometheus. | CNCF
-[Measuring GitHub Copilot’s Impact on Productivity](https://cacm.acm.org/research/measuring-github-copilots-impact-on-productivity/) | A case study asks Copilot users about the tool's impact on their productivity, and seeks to find their perceptions mirrored in user data.| ACM

 ## Practice Building